Skip to main content

 CUE (Carbon Usage Effectiveness)

 Complementing PUE, CUE measures a data center’s carbon emissions efficiency.
+The Environmental Protection Agency (EPA) sets standards for measuring carbon emissions in data centers.
 It calculates the ratio of total CO2 emissions from energy consumption to the energy consumption of IT equipment.

 The formula to calculate CUE – CUE = CO2 Emissions Caused by Total Data Center Energy / IT Equipment Energy